Qinka/Glob/Readme.md

 glob-timecheck(1) | For the delay-checker.
-glob-docker(7) | About using Glob with Docker. glob-makefile(7) | About using make to upload. glob-inner-variables | About some inner variables.
+glob-docker(7) | About using Glob with Docker. glob-makefile(7) | About using make to upload. glob-inner-variables(7) | About some inner variables.